-Ginger was a born drummer.
-As he wrote to me recently, “After sitting in with a band at a party [I’d never sat on a kit before [!!!the kids virtually forced me to play !!]
+Ginger writes of how he started, “After sitting in with a band at a party [I’d never sat on a kit before [!!!the kids virtually forced me to play !!]
 I discovered that I could play the drums just like that… I heard two of the horn players remark “christ! we’ve got a drummer!” that was it… a light went on… I was a drummer…”

 Phil Seamen was one of the top drummers on the London Jazz scene in late ‘50s, and when Ginger started out he got to see Phil play a lot.